 At this point, we can recognize that the graph is starting to get a little crowded.
 Even so, many traders will still add an additional trendline at 50%.
 In this example, it is 3147.75.
 It all looks very technical, but what exactly does it mean?
 Should we be buying at the trendline or selling at the trendline?
 Maybe monitor its price until others dictate the direction?
 This is where the whole concept of the Fibonacci retracement theory is challenged.

 The E-Mini S&P 500 Index graph perfectly illustrates how to use Fibonacci retracement to enhance your trading strategies.
 It is worth noting that although many traders use Fibonacci levels to consider their next move, they won’t stop there.
 They may also take into account the longer-term trends.
-These can in some cases strengthen the argument for using Fibonacci retracements.
-So, let’s take a look at how traders may have done well during the above period of relative volatility.
+These can, in some cases, strengthen the argument for using Fibonacci retracements.
+So, let’s look at how traders may have done well during the above period of relative volatility.

 While not as uncommon as many people might assume, we saw a full retracement back to and even below the previous swing low level (100% retracement).
 The fundamentals had obviously changed, and investors were running for the hills.
 The reason being that there was minimal support on the way down.
 Even after crashing through the 100% retracement level.
 Take a look at the right of the chart.
 You will eventually see a partial recovery.
 We can observe strong evidence of the Fibonacci retracement levels proving to be both resistance and support.
 Fascinating stuff!

 How to Use Fibonacci Retracements With Price Action